absynce/absynce.github.io/posts/elm-blog-github-part-3.md

           ...
 ```

 This won't compile for a couple reasons.
-The first is obvious; we haven't defined what happens when we want to show the home page.
+The first is obvious: we haven't defined what happens when we want to show the home page.

 Let's fill that in:
 ```elm